geeknik/my-awesome-stars/topics.md

 ## finance

-- [OpenBB-finance/OpenBB](https://github.com/OpenBB-finance/OpenBB) - Investment Research for Everyone, Everywhere.
+- [OpenBB-finance/OpenBB](https://github.com/OpenBB-finance/OpenBB) - Financial data platform for analysts, quants and AI agents.
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be
 - [mop-tracker/mop](https://github.com/mop-tracker/mop) - Stock market tracker for hackers.